Howards End (film): Home media

+Columbia-TriStar released the film on LaserDisc on 2 June 1993.

 The Criterion Collection released Blu-ray and DVD versions of the film on 3 November 2009, which have since gone out of print.
-The release was unfortunately subject to a bronzing issue which would discolor the disc bronze and render it unplayable, due to a pressing issue at the factory, though not every disc was subject to bronzing.
+The release was unfortunately subject to a bronzing issue which would discolour the disc bronze and render it unplayable, due to a pressing issue at the factory, though not every disc was subject to bronzing.
 Cohen Film Collection released their own special edition Blu-ray on 6 December 2016.
 Although this edition was labelled as remastered in 4k, it is a 1080p Blu Ray disc.
 However in 2018, Concord Video released a 4K Ultra HD Region Free edition in Germany.